7Cedars/loyalty-program-next/README.md

 - [x] insert / develop todo.md file in each subpage.
 - [x] setup redux store / notifications
 - [ ] Build login page customer - use web3modal?
-- [ ] Build login page vendor - use web3modal?
+- [x] Build login page vendor - use web3modal?
 - [ ] build landing page customer: retrieve data from blockchain logs - to check what loyalty cards they hold.
-- [ ] build landing page vendor: retrieve data from blockchain logs: what programs they deployed.
+- [x] build landing page vendor: retrieve data from blockchain logs: what programs they deployed.
+- [ ] Redo images so they fit in sizes I need for website.
+- [ ] refactor login - do from topbar & notification menu. (if possible)
-- [ ] ...
+- [ ]

 ## Yarn / NEXT